Are you Drowning in Debt? Here’s How to Save Yourself

 The best way to build a plan is to start at the end and work your way backwards.
 You have a goal.
 What do you need to have in place to reach that goal?
 Now, what do you need to do to get those things in place?
 And what needs to happen so you can take those actions?
 You get the idea.

 Work your way backward until you have an actionable step (or a few) you can actually take.
-Then just follow your own roadmap!
+Then just follow your own roadmap.

 Did you know that most people have errors on their credit reports?
 It’s true!
 Make sure that your credit report is error-free.
 Not only will this raise your credit score, but it will help you figure out exactly how much debt you owe.

-7. Establish a repayment plan
+8. Create a repayment plan

 • The debt snowball: you pay the minimum amount due on every debt and any money leftover in your budget is put toward the balance of your smallest debt.
 When that is paid off, you prioritize the new smallest debt.
 The idea is that paying off a balance can help you build momentum to stick with your plan.